BaileyCarterDCDC/DCDC-LOAD-GUI/README.md

 ```

 ## Port setting
-Open with text editor and search for port and change the port to the correct port of the arduino.
+Open with text editor and search for "port=" to modify the port to arduino.